roger-chau/Distributed-KVStore/README.md

 - Write clean, modular C++ code with testing and documentation.
 - Learn and apply core concepts of storage systems and distributed computing through practical implementation.

+## Learning Journal 📚

+As I build this project, I document key concepts, challenges, and insights on my Medium blog:

+- TBD

+Check back regularly for new articles and deep dives!

 ---

 # Current Milestones 🛠️